Karen S. Gordon

-Karen S. Gordon was born in Burbank, California, the fourth of five children, and the only girl.
+Karen was born in Burbank, California, the fourth of five children, and the only girl.

-Her fascination with the twenty-six black and white symbols began when she embarked on her first major writing project at age three: to copy the entire Los Angeles phone directory into her older brothers' school notebooks.
+Her fascination with the twenty-six letters of the alphabet began when she embarked on her first major (unfinished) writing project at age 3: to copy the entire Los Angeles phone directory into her older brothers' school notebooks.

-She's led an eclectic life.
-Karen got her first job at age twelve as a groom for a top polo player in Los Angeles.
-She was shipped-off to a private boarding school in Scottsdale, and later worked as a dough-roller at a major pizza parlor chain while attending the University of Arizona.
-Later she moved to Coconut Grove, Florida to be closer to her father, a practicing psychoanalyst.
+She's led an eclectic life getting her first job at age 12 as a groom for a top polo player in Los Angeles.
+Her junior year of high school she was shipped off to a private boarding school in Scottsdale, Arizona and later worked as a dough-roller at a pizza chain while attending the University of Arizona.
+Later she moved to Coconut Grove—an enclave in Miami—to be closer to her father, a practicing psychoanalyst.

-That's where he helped her get a job in 1979 when she unwittingly went to work at the Hotel Mutiny.
-The Mutiny Girl is inspired by her experiences working inside the hotel's luxury private club while it doubled as the epicenter for Miami’s multi-billion dollar cocaine trade.
+Soon after he unwittingly helped her get a job at the Hotel Mutiny.
+The Mutiny Girl is inspired by her first hand account working inside the hotel's lux private club covertly doubling as the epicenter for Miami’s multi-billion dollar cocaine trade.